Published: Wednesday, 11 May 2022

 Algal Bloom moat cleaning before and after

-A temple with a beautiful moat in Kyoto, Japan had a group of volunteers maintaining the moat, by cleaning it and doing regular maintenance.
-Due to the older age of the volunteers, the group stopped moat maintenance around 1998.
-In the next 20 years no maintenance was done and year by year the situation worsened on one hand natural pollution wasn't removed such as leaves in autumn and excessive uncontrolled water plants growth took place.
-On the other hand, tourism in Kyoto was on the rise and more and more, litter came in the moat.
-This led to an uncontrolled situation of bad smell, fish mortality opaque water and the bottom of the moat was invisible.
+A temple in Kyoto, Japan, with a beautiful moat, had a group of volunteers who maintained it by cleaning and performing regular upkeep.
+Due to the volunteers' older age, the group stopped most maintenance around 1998.
+Over the next 20 years, no maintenance was done, and the situation worsened year by year.
+On the one hand, natural pollution, such as autumn leaves, wasn't removed; on the other hand, excessive, uncontrolled growth of water plants occurred.
+On the other hand, tourism in Kyoto was on the rise, and more and more litter came into the moat.
+This led to an uncontrolled situation of bad odor, fish mortality, and opaque water, with the bottom of the moat invisible.
 In the summer, algal blooms were becoming more and more frequent.

 810 meters moat